neelakansha85/mirror_db/README.md

 # Mirror DB
 ![Mirror DB Banner](assets/mirror-db-banner.jpg?raw=true "Mirror DB")

-This is a script used to download or get an export of your database (**Recommended for Large Databases** though works for small ones too) using mysqldump command line.
-You can run this script on server or remotely from a machine which has direct access to the database server.
+This is a script used to download or get an export of your database (Recommended for Large Databases though works for small ones too) using mysqldump command line and import it to another database server.
+You can run this script on the server or remotely from a machine which has it's IP whitelisted to access database server.

-Please note this is not the most efficient way of getting a database export since there are tons of other ways to do so, however this method is for a special use case where you do not have SSH access to your server.
+Please note this is not the most efficient way of getting a database export since there are tons of other ways to do so, however this method is for a special use case where you do not have SSH access to your source server.

 ## How it works
 * Request your hosting provider to whitelist your static IP to access your database server directly.